-Great Medical Program: Premier Orthopaedics – Leaving Spine Pain Untreated May Cause Permanent Harm
+Great Medical Practice: Premier Orthopaedics – Leaving Spine Pain Untreated May Cause Permanent Harm

 Spine pain doesn’t care how old you are or what great shape you are in—neither does arthritis, stenosis, nerve compression, or other spine-related conditions.
 Too often though, patients assume that being young or generally active precludes them from serious spinal conditions.
 These are potentially life-altering misconceptions.